andreafalzetti/andreafalzetti.github.io/_posts/2016-03-22-how-to-create-a-simple-slack-bot-in-nodejs.markdown

 First thing you can do is [set up an Incoming Webhook](https://my.slack.com/services/new/incoming-webhook/) for you Slack channel.
 Once you have done it, you'll have a `Webhook URL` that will be the gateway for all your `HTTP/POST` requests formatted in `JSON` containing the data that you want to send to Slack.

 Example:
-{% highlight bash %}
-curl -X POST --data-urlencode 'payload={"channel": "#general", "username": "webhookbot", "text": "This is posted to #general and comes from a bot named webhookbot.", "icon_emoji": ":ghost:"}' YOUR_WEBHOOK_URL_HERE
+`curl -X POST --data-urlencode 'payload={"channel": "#general", "username": "webhookbot", "text": "This is posted to #general and comes from a bot named webhookbot.", "icon_emoji": ":ghost:"}' YOUR_WEBHOOK_URL_HERE`
-{% endhighlight %}

 ----------

 ## Step 3: Initialize your Node application

-If you are new to Node.js I recommend you to read [Learn Node.js in 90 minutes](http://rapidops.com/blog/learn-node-js-in-90-minutes/){:target="_blank"}.
-If you know how to move, please keep reading.
+If you are new to Node.js I recommend you to read [Learn Node.js in 90 minutes](http://rapidops.com/blog/learn-node-js-in-90-minutes/){:target="_blank"} first, otherwise please keep reading.

 {% highlight bash %}